We talked to Yang Wei, founder of Quicktron, about intelligent warehouse logistics and this is what he said about it.

 Yang Wei: I had an AI-related major back in the university.
 I engaged in the R&D of AGVs for Wharfs after graduation.
 In 2014, a colleague and a university classmate of mine and I, got together to work on AGVs for warehouses with the dream of ‘Free Human Beings from Manual Handling’.
 In 2018, the three of us created an intelligence warehouse with 1,000 AGVs running at the same time for one of the e-commerce leading companies – Alibaba, setting up the very first ‘1,000-level individual warehouse’ record in Asia and redefining the logistical model of e-commerce businesses.
 And now, our AGVs have evolved to AMRs (Autonomous Mobile Robots) and broken the old limits of warehouses to workshops, grocery stores, hospitals, airports, libraries, etc.

-We believe: in the days to come, each and every place deploying logistics robots will just look like an intelligent city possessing an intelligent traffic system.
+We believe in the days to come, each and every place deploying logistics robots will just look like an intelligent city possessing an intelligent traffic system like 3PL WMS.
 The alleys within the four walls are the urban lanes; forklifts, trucks; bin robots, mini-buses; and expressage sorting robots, not so much in loading capacity but fast in speed, the cars.
 The traffic capacity of these alleys is the traffic lights of roads, and each vehicle and robot are automatically piloted, leaving the coordination of their data to the central control system of the intelligent city.

 How does Quicktron innovate?